Consensys/eth-lightwallet/README.md

 npm run build-js
 ```

-This will create the file `ethlightjs.min.js` that can be included in an HTML page:
+This will create the file `lightwallet.min.js` that can be included in an HTML page:

 ```
 <html>
   <body>
-    <script src="ethlightjs.min.js"></script>
+    <script src="lightwallet.min.js"></script>
   </body>
 </html>
 ```

-The file `ethlightjs` exposes the global object `ethlightjs` to the browser which has the two main modules `ethlightjs.keystore` and `ethlightjs.txutils`.
+The file `lightwallet` exposes the global object `lightwallet` to the browser which has the two main modules `lightwallet.keystore` and `lightwallet.txutils`.

 To build a node package: